EnergyModelsX/EnergyModelsRecedingHorizon.jl/docs/src/library/internals/reset.md

 ## [Substitution types](@id lib-int-reset-sub)

-`Substitution` types correspond to types that store information of the individual original type, the udated type, and all required resets:
+`Substitution` types correspond to types that store information of the individual original instance, the updated instance, and all required resets of an object:

 ```@docs
 EMRH.AbstractSub